1242035/spree/guides/src/content/developer/tutorials/deface_overrides_tutorial.md

 ### The Goal

 Our goal is to add a field to the product edit admin page that allows the `sale_price` to be added or updated.
-We could do this by overriding the view Spree provides, but there are potential problems with this technique.
-If Spree updates the view in a new release we won't get the updated view as we are already overriding it.
-We would need to update our view with the new content from Spree and then add our customizations back in to stay fully up to date.
+We could do this by overriding the view Viauco provides, but there are potential problems with this technique.
+If Viauco updates the view in a new release we won't get the updated view as we are already overriding it.
+We would need to update our view with the new content from Viauco and then add our customizations back in to stay fully up to date.

 Let's do this instead using Deface, which we just learned about.
-Using Deface will allow us to keep our view customizations in one spot, `app/overrides`, and make sure we are always using the latest implementation of the view provided by Spree.
+Using Deface will allow us to keep our view customizations in one spot, `app/overrides`, and make sure we are always using the latest implementation of the view provided by Viauco.

 ### The Implementation

 We want to override the product edit admin page, so the view we want to modify in this case is the product form partial.
-This file's path will be `spree/admin/products/_form.html.erb`.
+This file's path will be `viauco/admin/products/_form.html.erb`.

 First, let's create the overrides directory with the following command: